-Non-portable signs shall be conspicuously posted, and erected at right angles to the roadway, with the bottom of the sign at a height of 1.5 m above the roadway surface, and not less than 2 metres nor more than 6.0 m from the nearest traffic lane.
+Non-portable signs shall be conspicuously posted, and erected at right angles to the roadway, with the bottom of the sign at a height of 1.5 m above the roadway surface, and not less than

+2.0 m nor more than 6.0 m from the nearest traffic lane.

-Traffic signs and devices shall be moved and kept as close to the Work Area as practical, as construction proceeds.
+Traffic signs and devices shall be moved and kept as close to the Work Area as practical as construction progresses.